openebs/zfs-localpv/e2e-tests/experiments/upgrade-zfs-localpv/README.md

 ## About this experiment

-This experiment upgrades the zfs-localpv driver components from any previous version to the latest desired stable version or to the master branch ci images.
+This experiment upgrades the zfs-localpv driver components from any previous version to the latest desired stable version or to the develop branch ci images.

 ## Supported platforms: